 If you’re flexible and can bend forward, 412mm is what Baum will recommend.
 If the rider sits more upright, the chainstay might go as long as 420mm.
 If the rider is really tall (i.e. over 6’3″), and the femer is very long, 430mm might be required.
 The reason for this starts to relate back to seat tube angle and pedalling technique, however I think we might leave that one for another discussion.

 The stem isn’t part of the frame per se, but its position does affect handling.
 The longer and lower the stem, the bike will handle with more stability.
 This doesn’t mean it’s necessarily a good idea to put your stem as low and long as possible however.
 You actually have to be able to reach it comfortably with your elbows bent and have the flexibility to be in that position.

 If you draw a line down to the front axel from where your hands are placed on the handlebars drops, the closer those are together with falling in line with each other, the more stable the bike becomes.
 For example, track bikes usually have long and low stems.

 From all of this you still probably won’t be able to look at a geometry chart to get an indication of the handling characteristics of a bike.
 The information that’s included in the geometry specs is up to the manufacturer and how informed they want to keep the customer.
-Cannondale has been including trail and BB drop in their charts for years.
-Many others don’t.
+Some manufacturers routinely include trail and BB drop in their charts but others don’t.
 If you want to work out these measurements for yourself based on a geometry drawing of a bike you’re interested in, you can plug the figures into BikeCAD.